inspirai/Characterize-Anything/tutorials/recipe_building_lore_friendly_characters.md

 **Note**:

-- From the above 2 examples, we can see how ChatGPT has a better knowledge in English than in Chinese, which is probably due to the insufficient amount of Genshin Impact's Chinese training corpus
+- The two examples above also demonstrate that ChatGPT has better Genshin Impact knowledge in English than in Chinese, likely because there is not enough training data for Genshin Impact in Chinese.

-Hence, we consider it a must to be able to acquire external knowledge during the whole chat session.
-Thanks to the amazing grounding ability of LLMs, current LLMs (e.g., ChatGPT) are not bad at utilizing correct knowledge provided in prompts.
+Therefore, it is important for ChatGPT to be able to gather external knowledge during a chat session.
+Fortunately, LLMs have an impressive ability to draw upon correct knowledge from prompts, and ChatGPT is proficient in doing so.

 #### 1.1 Knowledge Resources

-More precisely, we suggest taking the following knowledge sources into consideration for our scenario:
+For our scenario, we recommend considering the following sources of knowledge:

-- **World Knowledge**: Descriptions and settings of the world where the character lives in, as well as specific entities.
+- **World Knowledge**: This includes descriptions and settings of the world where the character resides, as well as specific entities that exist within it.
-- **Character Profile**: The character's persona, stories, relations with others, etc.
+- **Character Profile**: Understanding the character's persona, backstory, relationships with other characters, and other relevant information.
-- **Character Dialogue Lines**: These lines are mainly used as few-shot examples, representing the character's speaking styles and reactions in certain cases.
+- **Dialogue Lines**: These serve as useful few-shot examples, demonstrating the character's speech patterns and reactions in specific situations.
-- **Community Knowledge**: Memes, gameplay or UGC contents that only fans know well.
-(Imagine how Klee is expected to respond when asked about "let the wind tell you")
+- **Community Knowledge**: Knowledge of memes, gameplay mechanics, or user-generated content that is familiar only to fans.

 #### 1.2 Knowledge Retrieval Tools

-Generally, a search engine is largely sufficient for our needs.
-But one could surely think of constructing a fine-grained retrieval corpus.
+In general, a search engine meets the needs of most people.
+However, there are instances where a more detailed search corpus would be beneficial.

-We recommend checking out [Langchain Tool](https://python.langchain.com/en/latest/modules/agents/tools.html) 's multiple search components that are fast to implement.
+We suggest exploring the various search components available through the [Langchain Tool](https://python.langchain.com/en/latest/modules/agents/tools.html).
+These components are efficient to implement and offer fine-grained retrieval options.

 ### 2. Memory

-Secondly, developing and implementing (long-term) memory capabilities can help create a more natural flow (e.g., better consistency among sessions) as well as a closer bond between the user and AI, leading to a deeper user engagement.
+Another important aspect is the development and implementation of long-term memory capabilities.
+This can lead to a more natural flow and better consistency among sessions, ultimately creating a closer bond between the user and AI.
+This in turn can result in deeper user engagement.

-In another point of view, the memory could also be regarded as a source of personalized knowledge, which needs to be retrieved when necessary.
+Memory can be considered a source of personalized knowledge that can be retrieved when needed.

-There is [Langchain Memory](https://python.langchain.com/en/latest/modules/memory/) functionality to help us build our own memory module.
+There is [Langchain Memory](https://python.langchain.com/en/latest/modules/memory/) functionality can aid in building a customized memory module.

 ### 3 Anti-hack